 - Not a clue what to do with

-- Purge.
+- Release and Reduce.
 Don’t think about it too hard.
 There’s usually quite a bit to purge in a typical junk drawer.
 I found a camera and 3 rolls of unshot film!!!
 CraigsList, here we come!

-- Once you’ve sorted and purged, analyze and evaluate whether the junk drawer should stay where it is.
+- Not sure that you’ve reduced enough?
+Evaluate whether the junk drawer should stay where it is.
 Usually the answer is yes, but you could consider other locations.
 Closer to the office.
 Away from the main food prep area.
 It’s worth a thought.
 And that “not a clue” category”?
 Go through it again, and maybe a third time.
 I promise you, those thingamabobs will either assert themselves into one of your visible categories, or you’ll start thinking, “Why am I keeping this, again?”, which is a hint that you probably don’t need it.

-- Containerizing means deciding what to put your things in.
+- Reset what you have left by deciding what to put your things in.
 I was lucky to already have dividers in this drawer.
 You could buy dividers like my favorite Bamboo Drawer Organizer.
-Or wrap some tea boxes or checkbook boxes like I showed you earlier.
+Or wrap some tea boxes or checkbook boxes like I show in some other posts.

-- Establishing the maintenance plan can be the tricky part, but here the microwave helps me out.
+- Don’t worry about getting it perfect.
+The junk drawer loves being tweaked.
+The microwave is the perfect timer for a little junk drawer refresh once in a while.
 I do a LOT of work in my kitchen just 90 seconds at a time, as I heat up a cup of tea.

-- If you are proud of your work today, snap a picture now of the organized version of the drawer, and keep it in the drawer, to refer to later.
-You can label the different areas so you can “remind yourself” through the labels where things should go, but you see I didn’t do that with mine.
-Things seems pretty self explanatory here.
+- Did you succeed?
+Then let’s celebrate!
+If you are proud of your work today, snap a picture now of the organized version of the drawer, and keep it in the drawer, to refer to later.
+Maybe as your reward, you can make or buy some nice labels for the different areas.
+You can “remind yourself” through the labels where things should go.

 Ready, set the microwave timer, GO!
 Let me know how you do with organizing your junk drawer!